Edison robot FAQs

 Edison is a super-affordable programmable robot designed to be a complete STEM teaching resource for coding and robotics education for students from 4 to 16 years of age.
 The Edison robot is a powerful, engaging tool for teaching kids computational thinking and computer programming in a hands-on way.
 Edison robots work with LEGO bricks and can be controlled and programmed in three ways:

 1. Barcodes – Edison can read special barcodes that activate pre-programmed functions like follow a line or avoid obstacles

-2. TV/DVD remote control – Edison can learn driving commands from standard TV or DVD remote controls
+2. TV/DVD remote control – Edison can be controlled from standard TV or DVD remote controls using remote-control barcodes

-3. Program – Edison can be programmed from a computer or tablet using EdWare.
-EdWare is a graphical based programming language that’s easy to use and learn
+3. Program – Edison can be programmed from a computer or tablet using any of our three programming languages:

 How does Edison connect to my computer?